Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 Whereas the DRM signaling in DASH deals with [=DRM systems=], EME deals with <dfn>key systems</dfn>.
 While similar in concept, they are not always the same thing.
 A single [=DRM system=] may be implemented on a single device by multiple different [=key systems=], with different codec compatibility and functionality, potentially at different [=robustness levels=].

-Even if multiple variants are available, a DASH client SHOULD map each [=DRM system=] to a single [=key system=].
-The default [=key system=] SHOULD be the one the DASH client expects to offer greatest compatibility with content (potentially at a low [=robustness level=]).
-The DASH client SHOULD allow [=solution-specific logic and configuration=] to override the [=key system=] chosen by default (e.g. to force the use of a high-robustness variant).

-Different [=key systems=] may have different capabilities in terms of media playback.

 <div class="example">

 A device may implement the "ExampleDRM" [=DRM system=] as a number of [=key systems=]: